 Does the fear of being on a long flight hold you back from booking the trip of your dreams?
 They shouldn’t.
 I actually prefer longer flights to cross-country since you actually have time to rest and reset your internal clock to a new time zone.
 But if you’re not traveling first class, there are still a few discomforts to work around.
-Here are my tips for enjoying a long flight.
+Here are my tips to make a long flight more enjoyable.

 1 – Pack An “Essential Comforts” kit.

 I have a kit that I bring with me everywhere I go, whether it’s flying to a new destination or just in my purse for everyday needs.
 Pictured above is my actual plane kit with essentials I take with me everywhere.
 Get a vinyl easy-to-wipe-clean toiletries bag and fill it up with the following:

 - lip gloss and lip balm

 - facial hydration spray (this feels awesome in a dry air cabin)

 - Aveda Blue Oil Roll-on (Good for headaches.
 You can also just bring peppermint oil)

 - tooth brush and tooth paste